skip to main content

 Data effective as of post date.
 Compatible device and internet connection required.
 Offers and availability may vary by location and are subject to change.

 Apple TV+ is one of the latest streaming services to offer exclusive live sports.
-Its Friday Night Baseball programming kicked off in 2022, and its MLS Season Pass hub launched this year.
+Its Friday Night Baseball programming kicked off in 2022, and its MLS Season Pass hub launched in 2023.

 For now, live sports are somewhat limited on Apple TV+.
 But the service is just $6.99 a month and is home to several high-quality original series.
 Ted Lasso, anyone?